sh4of4n/epandu.app.6.2.limsf.fork/README-Kishor.md

 WS 6.2.211

 - Resolved Null check operator used on a null value issues in Chatroom and AudioCard screen.
+- Resolved Null check operator used on a null value issues room members screen if nick name null came.

 07/11/2023 V.6.2.11
 WS 6.2.211